whitneyburton/todo-fe/README.md

 #### Back-end
 Run `git clone git@github.com:whitneyburton/todo-be.git`
-Run `npm install` from the root directory
+Run `bundle install` from the root directory
 Run `rails server` and visit localhost:3001 in your browser Associated back-end repository can be found [here](https://github.com/whitneyburton/todo-be).
 *The API request instructions can be found at the back-end repository's README.*